Courses in alphabetical order by type.

 PPM 620 Introduction to Policy Analysis

 The first part of the course covers the theoretical and conceptual frameworks that guide policy analysis, including neoclassical microeconomics and its extensions and political economic theories of distributive justice, public choice, and government failure.
 The second part of the course covers the steps of policy analysis process (problem identification and definition, specification of policy solutions, and the evaluation and comparison of the solutions) and the various data collection and analytic techniques used at each step.
 Real-life examples and case studies are used throughout to provide concrete illustrations of the components of policy analysis.
 The course will enable students to critically evaluate policies, policy analyses, and the policy analysis process itself.
-Prerequisite: PPM 601 (or MPH/AMS 545) and PPM/MPH 611 or instructor permission.
 Cr 3.

 PPM 622 Applied Policy Analysis

-Using case studies of policy issues at the national, state, and local levels, this course introduces students to various techniques of policy analysis.
-Topics and case studies will change, but will include policy issues involving tops such as infrastructure, education, social services, national security, economic development, natural resource management, and the environment.
-Methods covered may include forecasting, multi-criteria analysis, decision analysis, economic impact analysis, and historical interpretation.
-Prerequisite: PPM 620 or instructor permission.
+Using case studies of policy issues at the national, state, and local levels, this course introduces students to various techniques of policy analysis, research, and evaluation.
+Topics and case studies will change, but will include policy issues such as, education, public assistance, unemployment insurance, economic development, natural resource management, and the environment.
+Methods covered may include forecasting, multi-criteria analysis, decision analysis, economic impact analysis, cost benefit analysis, and simulation.
+Prerequisite: PPM 601 and PPM 611 or instructor permission.
 Cr 3.

 PPM 623 Risk and Public Policy